Sponsored Content from Granicus

 How Do We Enforce Suspension in a Work-From-Home Environment?

-If your agency experienced similar challenges during the coronavirus pandemic, it may be time to evaluate your ordinances around short-term rentals and/or consider adding a short-term rental compliance and monitoring software to automate enforcement and communicate important information to hosts.
+If your agency experienced similar challenges during the coronavirus pandemic, it may be time to evaluate your ordinances around short-term rentals and/or consider adding short-term rental compliance and monitoring software to automate enforcement and communicate important information to hosts.

-A strong ordinance and a proactive approach can not only prepare you for crisis but also provide a sustainable system for regulation.
+A strong ordinance and a proactive approach can not only prepare you for the crisis but also provide a sustainable system for regulation.
 By encouraging compliance with local laws, you can increase permit and tax collection to offset the costs of regulation.
 Automation allows more time for staff to focus on other issues as well.